 You see, posting authentic user reviews is something useful but users are unlikely to engage in a quantifiable way (that also makes you look good, i.e. like or comment).

 So, they might watch the video but they won’t engage with it because who cares.

-Post it on your stories though, tag the users, and you might get more reviews, this time without even having to request them.
+Post it on your stories though, tag the users, add links to your stories, and you might get more reviews, this time without even having to request them.

 The way to Bestsellers: How-to and Tutorials

 part of my inflight routine is applying the @summerfridays “jet lag” mask. ✈️✈️ • it goes on white ish but once you rub it in you can’t tell you’re masking. • it keeps my skin super hydrated and feels like a protective barrier when i’m flying! • you can put it on your eyelids too! • doesn’t need rinsed off!

 Another actionable idea to make the sale is to share tutorials (see Fenty’s Tutorial Tuesday with Rihanna herself) or how-to videos (see below):